turbot/steampipe-docs/docs/faq/overview.md

 ### What is the support lifecycle for Steampipe CLI and plugins?

-Both the Steampipe CLI and plugins follow a 1-year support lifecycle policy.
-Each major version is supported for 1 year from its release date.
-During this support period:
+Steampipe follows a support lifecycle policy where major changes and deprecations are announced with a 1-year transition period.
+This ensures users have adequate time to update their systems.
+Here are the important version-specific considerations:

 For Steampipe CLI:
+- Steampipe v0.22.2 and earlier versions used the legacy registry (registry.steampipe.io)
+- Steampipe v0.23.0 and later versions use GitHub Container Registry (ghcr.io)
+- Only CLI versions using GitHub Container Registry (v0.23.0+) receive:
-- Security updates and critical bug fixes are provided
+  - Security updates and critical bug fixes
-- Compatibility with supported plugin versions is maintained
+  - Compatibility with new plugin versions
-- Documentation and community support are available
+  - Documentation and community support

 For Steampipe Plugins:
 - Bug fixes and security patches are provided